Determining the progression of events is easy once you identify the family of Thematic issues present in your story.

 Exploring these issues during the Obama era, Peele originally wrote a Failure ending for Chris.
 Instead of best friend Rod emerging from the red and blue lights, police offers converge on the bloodied and hapless Chris, with guns drawn.
 MisUnderstanding Chris as a cold-blooded murder they lock him up for life.

 Regardless of Peele’s decision to break structure, the Plot Concerns of both Story Goal and Story Consequence remain the same.
-Choosing to focus on the problematic evaluations of State of Being, Sense of Self, Situation, and Circumstances locks in a Goal of Conceptualizing and a Consequence of Understanding.
+Choosing to focus on the problematic evaluations of State of Being, Sense of Self, Universe, and Circumstances locks in a Goal of Conceptualizing and a Consequence of Understanding.

 Theme determines Plot.